wrex/rexs.tips/content/guitar/_index.md

 These pages are for beginner and intermediate students with an engineer's mind.

-If you want to learn guitar, can't help constantly asking "why," or like to read operator's manuals for pleasure, then this site is for you.
+If you want to learn guitar, but can't help constantly asking "why," and you like to read operator's manuals for pleasure, then this site is for you.